sylvainluenga/banking_System/README.md

 # Build a Banking System API with DJANGO Restframework

+## but if you dont want to follow all of this and you already have python and Django install in ur local machine just use yarn install for depenmdancies you do not have after coping this file in ur local IDE from the terminal of your IDE type yarn install

 ### Section 1| Django start project

 *1 - Requirements: no code*